oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 * `tenant_id` - Azure tenant ID of the application. e.g.: 14593954-d337-4a61-a364-9f758c64f97f
 * `time_created` - The time the resource was created.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 * `time_updated` - The time the resource was last updated.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
+* `tls_ca_file` - Database Certificate - The base64 encoded content of a .pem file, containing the server public key (for 1 and 2-way SSL).
+It is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `tls_certificate_key_file_password_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password of the tls certificate key file.
 Note: When provided, 'tlsCertificateKeyFilePassword' field must not be provided.
 * `tls_certificate_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the certificate key file of the mtls connection.
 	* The content of a .pem file containing the client private key (for 2-way SSL).
 Note: When provided, 'tlsCertificateKeyFile' field must not be provided.